kaushikb9/kb-hugo/content/notes/finding-my-outie/_index.md

 +++
-title = "Looking for My Outie" date = 2025-06-08
+title = "Finding My Outie"
+date = 2025-06-08
 description = "A check-in on energy, curiosity, and life beyond the job." draft = true